yorickpeterse/ruby-lint/doc/architecture.md

     (string "hello")

-Each node is an instance of {RubyLint::Node}.
+Each node is an instance of {RubyLint::AST::Node}.
 Each node can contain a number of child nodes.
 If one were to format the above S expression as an Array you'd get the following:

     [:string, ["hello"]]

-For more information see the documentation of {RubyLint::Node} and the corresponding tests found in `spec/ruby-lint/parser/`.

-Currently the parser is based on Ripper, a library that comes with MRI 1.9 and newer.
-Because of this ruby-lint will be unable to support Rubinius and Jruby for the time being.
-In the future this parser will be replaced with something that runs on all the common Ruby implementations.
+The parser used by ruby-lint is the [parser gem][parser gem] and as such ruby-lint can support various Ruby implementations and versions.

-## Definitions Builder
+## Virtual Machine

-The {RubyLint::DefinitionsBuilder definitions builder} iterates over the AST and evaluates it so that variables can be created, methods can be defined and so on.
-Once finished a single {RubyLint::Definition::RubyObject} definition is created that contains all the Ruby data of a block of Ruby code.

-One can see the definitions builder as a very basic virtual machine.
+The ruby-lint virtual machine is a stack based virtual machine used for partially evaluating Ruby code in order to build definitions of method definitions, class definitions, variable assignments and so on.
+For more information on the internals of this class see the documentation of {RubyLint::VirtualMachine}.

 ## Analysis